Adapted from https://developers.arcgis.com/rest/geocode/api-reference/geocoding-reverse-geocode.htm.

 arc_reverse_geo(..., featuretypes = c("PointAddress", "StreetAddress"))Examples

-The following examples show how featuretypes changes reverse geocoding results.
+The following examples show how featuretypes affects reverse geocoding results.

 example_x <- -117.196324